-Dr. Glenn attended the University of Western Ontario and graduated M.D. with honors in 1912.
+Dr. Glenn attended the University of Western Ontario and he graduated M.D. with honours in 1912.
 Dr. Glenn interned at Toledo General Hospital in Ohio.
 He spent another 3 1/2 years training in surgery and acted as Resident Physician and Medical Director of Lucas County Hospital in Toledo Ohio.
 He went on to be the House Surgeon of Harper Hospital in Detroit, Michigan.
 According to the 1928 Ontario Medical Register, Dr. Glenn joined the College of Physicians and Surgeons on the 24th of June, 1915.

-Dr. Glenn died on the 28th of February, 1961 after a lengthy illness.
+Dr. Glenn died at St Joseph’s Hospital in Chatham on the 28th of February, 1961 after a lengthy illness.
 Mrs. Glenn died in Chatham in 1966.
-They were buried at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Glenn were buried at Maple Leaf Cemetery in Chatham.

 *Dr. Glenn’s brother Dr. Orville James Glenn graduated M.D.,C.M. from the University of Western Ontario in 1905 and practiced medicine in Chatham-Kent although his medical office was located in Wardsville.
 Dr. O.J.
 Glenn also appears on the Chatham-Kent Physician Tribute website.